Brandon-Rozek/website/content/blog/decentralized-currency-and-issues-with-custodians.md

 ---
-title: "The Promise of Decentralized Currency and the Issues with Custodians"
-date: 2022-12-04T19:54:58-05:00
+date: 2022-12-04 19:54:58-05:00
 draft: false
+math: false
+medium_enabled: true
+medium_post_id: 88190b25cbc4
 tags: []
-math: false
+title: The Promise of Decentralized Currency and the Issues with Custodians
 ---

 *Disclaimer: I'm not an active participant in the Bitcoin community and the comments of this post are from an outside perspective.*